wptrainingteam/learn-wp-content/theme-developer-learning-pathway/05-Accessiblity/01-accessibility-best-practices.md

 ## Buttons versus links

-When designing user actions, consider the following:
+When designing user actions, consider the following as it relates to using buttons or links:

 * If you want visitors to perform an action use a `button` element.
 * When you want them to navigate to another page, use the `anchor` element (`<a>`).